WeGo Star: Coaches

 The WeGo Star regional rail service is currently served by four rebuilt ex-Amtrak EMD F40PH locomotives and eight former Chicago Metra coaches, standard gauge.
 The coaches are bilevel rail cars with seating on both levels.

 Since 2022, all four F40PH locomotives have been rebuilt and repainted into the new WeGo paint scheme.
 381 previously wore Amtrak's Pacific Surfliner paint scheme until late 2020.
-The former Pullman-Standard coaches were withdrawn from service around 2020 and were replaced with corrugated stainless steel Budd bi-level coaches, although the older coaches are still used on occasion.
+Almost all of the former Pullman-Standard coaches were withdrawn from service around 2020 and replaced with corrugated stainless steel Budd bi-level coaches; two of the older coaches remain in service and are still used on occasion.